predixdesignsystem/px-tooltip/README.md

 ## Overview

-Px-Tooltip is a Predix Experience component which opens a tooltip message, allowing the user to get a better view and or understanding of the content.
+Px-Tooltip is a Predix UI component which opens a tooltip message, allowing the user to get a better view and or understanding of the content.

 ## Usage